 - Equip God’s people for the ministry.
 The various gifts equip the saints to do the work of the ministry.
 Pastors, as I often say, are the shepherds of the Lord’s sheep.
 Pastors are to love and care for them in all ways, to protect and nurture the lambs and feed them so that they grow into sheep.
 It is the sheep who bear the lambs.
 Pastors don’t!

 - Build the body of Christ.
 The church is not a denomination or a building, but people, or the body of Christ.
-The ministry gifts are designed to help build us all up, to train us, to equip us, to lead us.
+The ministry gifts are designed to help build us all up, to train us, to equip us, to lead us and to help eusure that the Body of Christ is whole and sound.

 - Help us arrive at the destination.
 These gifts are here to help us all arrive in unity at the same place.
 They teach us how to intimately know the Lord and how to trust and follow Him.
 He is the good shepherd and we are His sheep.
 The fivefold ministries help us to hear the Shepherd’s voice and follow Him.